On This Page

 Health Screenings

-In Cayman Brac and Little Cayman, school entry screenings can be done through the Public Health Nurse, Kadine Hyde, at Faith Hospital.
-She can be reached at: (345) 948 2243 or (345) 244 7643.
+Additional immunisation clinics ensure that children aged four and five entering school for the first time are up to date with their required vaccinations.
+For further information, please contact the Public Health Department on (345) 244 2648/ (345) 244 2889.
+In Cayman Brac and Little Cayman, school entry screenings can be done through the Public Health Nurse, Kadine Hyde, at Faith Hospital, who can be reached at (345) 948 2243 or (345) 244 7643.

 Related Articles